deeplearninc/relaax/tutorials/policy_gradient/README.md

     localhost:7001 CartPole-v0 display
 ```

-You can connect to client's visual output via your VNC client with in this case:
+You can connect to client's visual output via your VNC client with:
 ```bash
 For example:
 ---